Design the network once.

 The engineer who designed the network is almost never the one who pulls the cable.
 When the plan and the BoM and the rack elevation drift apart, the gap shows up on install day — on the floor, with the customer watching, with a truck of the wrong parts and a cable run that’s six feet shorter than the wall it’s supposed to reach.
 That re-pull is the most expensive cable in the building.

-Foresight holds the floor plan, the equipment, the WiFi coverage, the topology, the BoM, the client quote and the install checklist in a single design.
-Move a switch, the BoM updates and the quote follows.
-Edit a wall, the coverage redraws.
-Seal the design, the install sheet drops out.
-Nothing to reconcile, because nothing was separate.
+Foresight holds the floor plan, the equipment, the WiFi coverage, the topology, the BoM, the client quote and the install checklist as one design.
+Move a switch and the BoM and quote update.
+Edit a wall and the coverage redraws.
+When the design is final, the install checklist comes straight out of it.
+There’s nothing to reconcile, because nothing was ever separate.

 What ships first, what comes next.